bit-docs/bit-docs-website/docs/bit-docs/plugins.md

 The `bit-docs` plugin system provides hooks that allow you to create custom-generated content specific to your site, without the need to modify the `bit-docs` source itself.

-In this section, you will find plugins maintained by the bit-docs organization; some of these plugins provide core functionality, though all can be replaced if they do not suit your needs.
-Please [let us know]() if you write your own plugins!
+A number of plugins are maintained by the bit-docs organization; some of these plugins provide core functionality, though all can be replaced if they do not suit your needs.

 Continue reading, and we'll explore the architecture of a typical `bit-docs` plugin.